osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ```

 > [!NOTE]
 > Resource types and group types in this example (e.g. `storage.database`, `network.vpc`) are illustrative.
-The complete type taxonomy is defined in Chapter 7 (Resource type taxonomy) and Section 6.2 (Group types).
+The complete type taxonomy is defined in Chapter 7 (Resource type taxonomy) and section 6.2 (Group types).
 Identifiers are opaque strings and producers **MAY** use structured IDs based on specific naming conventions.

 ### 3.4.8 Empty topologies